-So the differences between English Lab vs American Labs are both physical and in temperament, due to selective breeding over decades.
+So the differences between the English Lab vs American Labrador are both physical and in temperament, due to selective breeding over decades.
 The American lab tends to be more athletic and energetic, while the English lab tends to be stockier and friendly but calmer.

-However, all the personality traits we love about the Labrador are present in both.
+However, all the personality traits we love about the Labrador are present in both breeds.
 So if you like one, you will also enjoy the other.
 All branches of the Labrador Retriever family are loyal, loving, affectionate and playful without an ounce of aggression.